RicNord/configparser-override/README.md

 For example, to override the option `key1` in `section1` with a prefix `MYAPP_`, the environment variable would be `MYAPP_SECTION1__KEY1`.

-## Platform dependency
+## Platform Dependency

-Different Operating systems handle environment variables differently.
-Linux is case sensitive while Windows is not see [os.environ docs](https://docs.python.org/3/library/os.html#os.environ).
-Hence it is safest to always use capitalized environment variables to avoid any unexpected behavior.
+Different operating systems handle environment variables differently.
+Linux is case sensitive while Windows is not.
+See [os.environ docs](https://docs.python.org/3/library/os.html#os.environ).
+Hence, it is safest to always use capitalized environment variables to avoid any unexpected behavior.